aantron/ocaml.org/data/planet/psellos/ocaml-ios-apps-ported-to-browser.md

 the game pages at psellos.com).</p>

 <p>The OCaml code is compiled to JavaScript using the BuckleScript
 compiler.
-Because the target language is JavaScript, there&rsquo;s no need for any stubs or supporting code (as there was in iOS).
+Because the target language is JavaScript, there’s no need for any stubs or supporting code (as there was in iOS).
 All of the code for the apps is in OCaml.</p>

 <p>Once the basic graphics primitives were in place, a lot of the code
 worked without any change.
-The part of the code that actually plays the game (the &ldquo;engine&rdquo;) didn&rsquo;t change at all.</p>
+The part of the code that actually plays the game (the “engine”) didn’t change at all.</p>

 <p>As an unexpected and very welcome side effect, two of the old iOS app
 team members got interested in the project again.
-They&rsquo;re working on making the Schnapsen app into an even better player.
-I added some extra features to the Schnapsen GUI to make it easier to keep track of what&rsquo;s happened in a hand.</p>
+They’re working on making the Schnapsen app into an even better player.
+I added some extra features to the Schnapsen GUI to make it easier to keep track of what’s happened in a hand.</p>

 <p>Neither of the webapps is quite finished yet.
 But they both are already